She stood at his closet door. The shirts hung in a straight row like the tasks waiting before her.

-She finally found them.
+Finally, she found them.
 Dress shoes, never worn.
 She’d known they were here.
 She tucked them under her arm and tried to rise from the closet chaos.
-But here skirt caught on a nail and ripped.
+But her skirt caught on a nail and ripped.
 As she searched for the spot to come back and tap the nail back into place, something caught her eye.

 The box had tumbled open.
 Inside were a shirt and shorts that well-dressed young men wore back when…and a pair of ragged canvas sneakers.

 Her heart stopped.